mobxjs/mobx-react-lite/README.md

 The value passed to `useAsObservableSource` should always be an object, and is made only shallowly observable.

 The object returned by `useAsObservableSource`, although observable, should be considered read-only for all practical purposes.
-Use `useStore` to create local, observable, mutable, state.
+Use `useLocalStore` to create local, observable, mutable, state.

 Tip: for optimal performance it is recommend to not use `useAsObservableSource` together on the same component as `useObserver` (or `observer`), as it might trigger double renderings.
 Instead, use `<Observer>`.